Build a centralized log analytics platform with Amazon OpenSearch Service on AWS in 20 minutes

 Step 10

-Application log pipelines read, parse, and process application logs and ingest them into Amazon OpenSearch Service domains or Light Engine.
+Application log pipelines read, parse, and process application logs and ingest them into OpenSearch Service domains or Light Engine.

 Step 11

-Service log pipelines read, parse, and process AWS service logs and ingest them into Amazon OpenSearch Service domains or Light Engine.
+Service log pipelines read, parse, and process AWS service logs and ingest them into OpenSearch Service domains or Light Engine.

 Related content

-A new capability to search, analyze, and correlate cross-account telemetry data stored in CloudWatch such as metrics, logs, and traces.
+This blog describes an Amazon CloudWatch capability to search, analyze, and correlate cross-account telemetry data stored in CloudWatch such as metrics, logs, and traces.

 Launch with an existing VPC in AWS Regions